 About Ranjita Misra

-Dr. Misra is a Professor and MPH Program Coordinator in the Department of Social and Behavioral Sciences at WVU School of Public Health.
+Dr. Ranjita Misra, PhD, CHES, FASHA, FESG, is a tenured Full Professor in the Department of Social and Behavioral Sciences and Director of the Public Health Training Center at WVU School of Public Health.
 She earned her Ph.D. in Health Services from Old Dominion University in Virginia.